 The Bank has a formal Board Remuneration Policy which is consistent with its size and scope of operations.
 The Policy focuses on ensuring sound corporate governance practices as well as sustained and long-term value creation for shareholders.
-The policy aims to achieve the following amongst others
+The policy aims to achieve the following amongst others b.
+Enable the Bank attract and retain Directors with integrity, competence, experience and skills to deliver the Bank's strategy;

-- a.
-Motivate the Directors to promote the right balance between short and long term growth objectives of the Bank while maximizing shareholders' return. - b.
-Enable the Bank attract and retain Directors with integrity, competence, experience and skills to deliver the Bank's strategy; - c.
+- c.
 Promote compliance with global regulatory trends and governance requirements, with emphasis on long-term sustainability; - d.
-Align individual rewards with the Bank's performance, the interests of shareholders, and a prudent approach to risk management; - Ensure that remuneration arrangements are equitable, transparent, well communicated, easily understood, aligned with the interest of shareholders and adequately disclosed.
+Align individual rewards with the Bank's performance, the interests of shareholders, and a prudent approach to risk management; - e.
+Ensure that remuneration arrangements are equitable, transparent, well communicated, easily understood, aligned with the interest of shareholders and adequately disclosed.